thomyphan/thomyphan.github.io/_research/resilience.md

 ## Scenario Coevolution

 RL agents are commonly trained under idealized condition, assuming a stationary environment.
-In complex domains, such agents can be vulnerable to rare events that are not (frequently) encountered during training, potentially performing poorly or causing catastrophic failure.
-To learn resilient behavior, the RL agent needs to be exposed to such rare events more frequently during training.
+In complex domains, such agents can be vulnerable to *rare events* that are not (frequently) encountered during training, potentially performing poorly or causing catastrophic failure.
+To learn resilient behavior, the RL agent needs to be exposed to such rare events more often during training.

-We devise coevolutionary RL algorithms, where the environment is modeled as an adversary and optimized with evolutionary algorithms to minimize the original RL objective.
+We devise *coevolutionary* RL algorithms, where the environment is modeled as an adversary and optimized with evolutionary algorithms to minimize the original RL objective.
 The adversarial environment can be used to train resilient agents [1] and evolve in an open-ended manner to provide adaptive test cases for continuously evolving systems [2].

 *Publications:*
 [1] [Coevolutionary Reinforcement Learning](https://thomyphan.github.io/publication/2019-06-01-gecco-gabor)